• Skip to main content

 Patient Positioning

-• Adequate padding is required to protect pressure points.
+• Adequate padding of pressure points

 Anatomical Landmarks